qgallouedec/image_classification_instructions/README.md

       - `labels_train` the training labels, and
       - `k` the number of of neighbors.
     This function must return the predicted labels for the elements of `data_train`.
+    **Note:** if the memory occupation is too important, you can use several batches for the calculation of the distance matrix (loop on sub-batches of test data).
+    {: .note}
 3. Write the function `evaluate_knn` taking as parameters:
       - `data_train` the training data,
       - `labels_train` the corresponding labels,